 - Highly available, all‑active Layer 7 load balancing with a set of NGINX Plus instances.
 NGINX Plus supports content‑based routing, advanced load balancing algorithms, caching, real‑time configuration changes, session persistence, and application‑aware health checks.

-- Multiple server instances running the open source NGINX software, to efficiently run your application code.
+- Multiple server instances running NGINX Open Source, to efficiently run your application code.